 Every Job Has Pros and Cons

-Shifting to a job that allowed me to work remotely had huge benefits for my family.
+Transitioning to a job that allowed me to work remotely had huge benefits for my family.
 But I didn’t just jump into any job.

 - I was able to work more consistent hours or flex my time as my kids needed me around